c0rnch1p/Gh0sty/readme.md

 git clone 'https://gitlab.com/c0rNCh1p/gh0sty.git'
 ```
 ##### Windows
-Go grab git bash if not installed https://git-scm.com/download/win.
+Go grab git bash if not installed 'https://git-scm.com/download/win'.
 Open Git Bash and
 follow the steps for MacOS and Linux.
 ##### API Keys
 To put this chatbot to full use, valid API key for OpenAI and Stable Diffusion are
 needed.
-These keys should be saved in files named stable_diffusion_api_key and
+These keys should be saved in files named 'stable_diffusion_api_key' and
-openai_api_key in the program directory.
+'openai_api_key' in the program directory.
 When the install.sh script is run it will copy
 the keys over to the install directory with the code:
 ```shell
 echo 'sk_abcdefg123456789' >'gh0sty/keys/openai_api_key'
 echo 'abcdefg123456789' >'gh0sty/keys/stable_diffusion_api_key'
 ```
 ##### Building
-The install.sh script will take care of the rest of the installation:
+The 'install.sh' script will take care of the rest of the installation:
 ```shell
 cd 'gh0sty'
 chmod 764 'install.sh'